GRealesM/BloodCellBasisApp/README.md

 Updated: 11/05/2021

+**NOTE:** On 11th May 2021 we updated the BloodCellBasisApp to include a new rotation matrix to which we applied varimax rotation.
+This was done with the aim to maximise the variance explained by each component and thus improve interpretability.
+If you used a previous version of the app, results should not change much, but we encourage you to re-do your analysis on this new basis.

 **Note:** This is a beta version.
 Some important features and compatibility with some data formats and builds will be surely missing, but will be implemented in future versions.

 Blood Cell Basis App can be accessed at: https://grealesm.shinyapps.io/BloodCellBasisApp/